xcliu-ca/ibm-auditlogging-operator/README.md

   }
 ```

-1. Deploy CRDs and CRs
+1. Deploy `AuditLogging` CRD and CR.
 1. Start the Vscode debugger.
 Open the Debug console and you will see the standard output from the operator-sdk up local command.
 Your debugger will stop on the set breakpoints.

 #### End-to-End testing